-Are you a certified dog trainer?
+Are you certified dog trainers?

 Yes!
 Unfortunately, the dog training industry isn't regulated - meaning anyone could call themselves a dog trainer.
 However, there are nationally and internationally recognized bodies and organizations that provide certifications.
-The certifications mean the trainer has completed a set of requirements (usually testing and experience hours) in order to acquire that certification.
+These certifications mean the trainer has completed a set of requirements (usually testing and experience hours) in order to acquire that certification.

 Where do you visit clients?

 Jenn and Leann visit clients throughout the Southeastern Wisconsin area.
 However, Jenn's in-person service area generally covers about a 15 mile radius around Wauwatosa in Milwaukee County and Leann's in-person service area generally covers about a 15 mile radius around Sullivan in Jefferson County.
 Both are willing to travel to clients' homes outside of their service areas, though a Travel Fee will likely be applied.